THE NEVER ENDING ATTACKS ON PEOPLE: Arizona State U. scholars condemn ‘ ownership’ of Shakespeare

 “This is one way the state has been able to appropriate the history, the meaning, and, what I claim, the legacy of the movement,” he said.

-“This appropriation is problematic because it reinforces the notion that the fight for civil rights required white intervention and leadership while downplaying the role of black agencies, where in fact…it’s the state, whether it’s the federal government, the state government, or local governments that’s actually pushing back against the movement,” Austin said.
+“This appropriation is problematic because it reinforces the notion that the fight for civil rights required intervention and leadership while downplaying the role of person agencies, where in fact…it’s the state, whether it’s the federal government, the state government, or local governments that’s actually pushing back against the movement,” Austin said.

 The event was the second of two panels on appropriation this semester at ASU.